 Cybersecurity experts identified several severe flaws in WEP in 2001, eventually leading to industrywide recommendations to phase out the use of WEP in both enterprise and consumer devices.
 After a large-scale cyberattack executed against T.J.Maxx in 2009 was traced back to vulnerabilities exposed by WEP, PCI DSS prohibited retailers and other entities that processed credit card data from using WEP.

 WEP uses the RC4 (Rivest Cipher 4) stream cipher for authentication and encryption.
 The standard originally specified a 40-bit, preshared encryption key; a 104-bit key was later made available after a set of restrictions from the U.S. government was lifted.
 The key must be manually entered and updated by an administrator.

 The key is combined with a 24-bit initialization vector (IV) in an effort to strengthen the encryption.
 However, the small size of the IV increases the likelihood that keys will be reused, which, in turn, makes them easier to crack.
 This characteristic, along with several other vulnerabilities -- including problematic authentication mechanisms -- makes WEP a risky choice for wireless security.

 Wi-Fi Protected Access (WPA)

 WPA has discrete modes for enterprise users and for personal use.
-The enterprise mode, WPA-EAP, uses more stringent 802.1x authentication with the Extensible Authentication Protocol, or EAP.
+The enterprise mode, WPA-EAP, uses more stringent 802.1x authentication with the Extensible Authentication Protocol.
 The personal mode, WPA-PSK, uses preshared keys for simpler implementation and management among consumers and small offices.
 Enterprise mode requires the use of an authentication server.